[Taxacom] Graduate position: University of St Andrews, Secondary Metabolism in Lichens

 A successful candidate would receive funding (covering fees and stipend)

-as a Natural Environment Research Council CASE studentship.
-This funding
+via a Natural Environment Research Council Doctoral Training Grant.
+This

-is ONLY possible for candidates who meet NERC's criteria:
+funding is ONLY possible for candidates who meet the criteria described

 In particular, please note the section "Residence" (pp. 3-6).